 Responding to a Pandemic: Moving from basic EA to Business Architecture - Ben Murray-Robertson, Anglian Water

-In this presentation, Ben Murray-Robertson discusses Anglian Water's approach to their response to the COVID-19 pandemic and how they moved from basic EA to Business Architecture.
+In this presentation, Ben Murray-Robertson discusses Anglian Water's approach to their response to the COVID-19 pandemic and how they moved from basic EA to advanced Business Architecture.
 This presentation was given as part of BiZZdesigns 2020 Virtual Conference - "Unlocking Organizational Value in the Face of COVID19"

 About Ben Murray-Robertson: